Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

-What is ballasting and deballasting?
+What are ballasting and deballasting?

-In the simplest definition, de-ballasting is removing water from the ship to the sea .
+In the simplest definition, de-ballasting is removing water from the ship to the sea.
 In contrast, transferring water from the sea to the vessel is called ballasting.

 The (sea) water is stored in specific tanks on board called water ballast tanks (WBT) or simply called ballast tanks.
-These tanks are dedicated to carry only seawater which are now called ballast water.

 By gravity or pumps?

-There are two methods used in this operation.
-Using gravity is one economical way to make ballasting or deballasting.
 You just open the right valves and let the seawater find its way to the ballast tanks or vice versa (tanks to the sea).

 However, this method has limitations.
-They are only effective when the ballast tanks are full or empty then slows down gradually.
-Whenever the ship’s ballast in the tank levels with the waterline, gravity method stops.
+They are only effective when the ballast tanks are full or empty and then slow down gradually.

 This is where ballasting or deballasting by pump comes in.
-They are fast, reliable and usable at any stage of the operation.
+They are fast, reliable, and usable at any stage of the operation.

 Water Ballast System

-The piping system connects the tanks, the ballast pumps and other peripherals.
+The piping system connects the tanks, the ballast pumps, and other peripherals.
 You can choose which tanks you want to pump water in or out by opening the right valves.

 Ballast pumps are the “heart of the system”.
 There are usually two of them which are designed to “catch up” with the maximum rate of cargo operation.

-Other components of equal importance are the seachest, ballast stripping ejector and the various sensors and alarms used to monitor the ballasting/ de-ballasting operation.
+Other components of equal importance are the sea chest, ballast stripping ejector, and the various sensors and alarms used to monitor the ballasting/ de-ballasting operation.

 ballasting and deballasting keeps the vessel's stability intact.